MrBuddyCasino/ESP32_MP3_Decoder/README.md

 You can now connect a speaker to ground and the pins 25 and 26 for the left and right channels.
 You should probably add a resistor to avoid overloading the pins.

 The ESP32 also supports PDM mode which should give better sound than the 8 bit DAC, but the SDK doesn't support it yet.

+## Known Issues

+* AAC not yet working with builtin DAC
+* AAC MP4 parser has a memory bug
+* Not all AAC streams playable

 ## More Information